Workshop will review ideas and provide strategies to answer the following questions:

 Free of Charge

-Dannel Friel, Northeastern MN Sales Consultant at Tobii Dynavox.
+Dannel Friel, Northeastern MN Solutions Consultant at Tobii Dynavox.
 She started providing assistive technology support in 1988 at Gillette Children's Hospital and joined Tobii Dynavox in 1997.
 Dannel's passion is assisting with all things related to AAC including assessment, the funding process, implementation, training and in-services for those supporting children and adults with severe speech and language disabilities.